jaytimm/american-political-data-and-r/README.md

 #### 5.2 The White working class

 > In the Trump era, educational divides in voting behavior have received a great deal of attention.
 In particular, pundits & news outlets have focused on a segment of the population they have dubbed the "White working class."
-Here we unpack this term, and provide a simple census-based formalization that is often lacking when numbers are cited.

-**Some definitions:**

--   White: People who identify racially as White and ethnically as non-Hispanic.
-Hispanics that identify as White are not included in this count.
-Race & ethnicity are treated as distinct per the US Census/ACS.

--   College-educated: People who have received a Bachelor's degree or higher.
-Importantly, this does not include people who have received an Associate's degree.
-Generally, this count is constrained to the population 25 years & older.

--   White working class: People 25 years & older who identify as White, non-Hispanic who have *not* recieved a Bachelor's degree or higher.
+-   US Census formalization of **White working class**: People 25 years & older who identify as White & non-Hispanic who do not have a Bachelor's degree or higher.

 > Importantly, when relationships between voting behavior & educational attainment data are presented, ...